DarkSire7/Pinterest-arrow-key/README.md

 Update log:

+Version 2.0;
+1. No limit, infinite scroll
+2. Wait on the home page for 6-7 seconds before opening any pin.
+3. If you want a certain pin to not affect the future recommendation don't linger on it.
+4. Refresh home/board page to load new set of pins and clear the previous data.

 Version 1.0:

 1. Limit of 15-20 pins using arrow keys before having to refresh
-2. wait on the home page for 6-7 seconds before opening any pin.
+2. Wait on the home page for 6-7 seconds before opening any pin.